 Fury missed out on the 2008 Olympics to David Price (one representation per weight division) and instead of waiting till the 2012 Olympics, decided to turn to the professional game in 2008.

-Tyson would quickly start to rise through the ranks from his time winning the English title, before going onto fight Derek Chisora for British and Commonwealth titles in a unanimous decision victory.
-After some title defences and rising up the world ranking he would go on to fight Chisora for a second time for the European, and vacant British title again in another dominating display.
+Tyson would quickly start to rise through the ranks from his time winning the English title, before going on to fight Derek Chisora for British and Commonwealth titles in a unanimous decision victory.
+After some title defenses and rising up the world ranking he would go on to fight Chisora for a second time for the European, and vacant British title again in another dominating display.

 In 2015, Tyson Fury finally got his shot at the world title against 10-year heavyweight world champion Wladimir Klitschko, where he once again dominated throughout the whole fight winning a unanimous decision ending the so-called ‘Klitschko Era’ once for all to become the new undisputed champion!

-A rematch was soon scheduled, however due to his battles with mental health, Fury took a hiatus from the sport for a couple of years.
-After he had overcome a lot of his personal battles, a couple comeback fights proceeded before he got his chance to become a 2x world champion against Deontay Wilder.
+A rematch was soon scheduled, however, due to his battles with mental health, Fury took a hiatus from the sport for a couple of years.
+After he had overcome a lot of his personal battles, a couple of comeback fights proceeded before he got his chance to become a 2x world champion against Deontay Wilder.
 This turned into a classic heavyweight bout where Fury came off the deck twice to earn a dramatic draw.

 After a couple more fights the ‘The Gypsy King’ finally got his chance against Wilder in the rematch where he absolutely dominated in a new pressuring style, which resulted in Fury becoming a world champion after battling so many demons.
 He would once again defeat Wilder in the third fight in a devasting fashion.